sc-ventures/cloudbreak-documentation/docs/blueprints.md

 ### Copy and Edit Existing Blueprint

 You can reuse default and previously added blueprints by using the **copy & edit** option, which allows you to clone and edit an existing blueprint without changing or deleting the original blueprint.

-To do this:
+**Steps**

 1. Navigate to the **manage blueprints** tab, expand the blueprint entry, and then click **copy & edit**.